Outskirts of Jakarta, Indonesia – November 6, 0410 hours

 Steel doors were shut and locked as the last tanker entered the old building.
 Yusman and his team were already there waiting eagerly as the drivers lined up their vehicles.

-Next the men tackled the engine compartment placing a small canister filled mainly with potassium chlorate and several other chemicals.
+Next, the men tackled the engine compartment placing a small canister filled mainly with potassium chlorate and several other chemicals.
 A small pull-action primer was inserted to initiate the device which was then encased in insulating foam to prevent overheating from the engine which could cause a premature detonation.
-The device was fastened to the engine block and a thin wire connected to the primer, was threaded into the driver’s cabin.
-It would take just a simple tug on the wire to active the device.
-The primer would then spark causing the chemicals inside to burn producing a constant stream of black smoke.
+The device was fastened to the engine block and a thin wire connected to the primer was threaded into the driver’s cabin.
+It would take just a simple tug on the wire to activate the device.
+The primer would then spark causing the chemicals inside to burn to produce a constant stream of black smoke.

 The V shape of the charge would direct the force of the explosion upwards towards the body of the tanker blasting it apart and igniting its flammable contents.

-The men rigging the vehicles had practiced their jobs well and by , all seven tankers were primed and ready.
+The men rigging the vehicles had practised their jobs well and by 6:50am, all seven tankers were primed and ready.
 The two explosive experts who had supervised the work, examined each truck one final time making sure all was in order.

 Each team also had a secondary target.
 If the men felt they could not reach their primary objective in time perhaps because of heavy congestion, the team would then head to their alternate kill zone.
-Timing he stressed, was everything.
-They would not have far to travel but each tanker had to be in place at exactly .
+The timing he stressed, was everything.
+They would not have far to travel but each tanker had to be in place at exactly 8:30am.

 This operation was not expected to be a suicide mission and the men could reasonably expect to return safely but only if everything went exactly to plan.